Los Angeles rain leak specialist

 Preventing water leaking from Retrofit type windows

-Assuming the retrofit windows and doors have been installed in accordance with industry standard, ensuring they are water-tight is relatively easy.
+Assuming the retrofit windows and doors have been installed in accordance with industry-standard, ensuring they are water-tight is relatively easy.
 Start off by inspecting the outer trim.
-Afterwhich, re-seal the areas where sealant is either deteriorated or missing.
+Afterwhich, re-seal the areas where the sealant is either deteriorated or missing.

 You may notice that there is no sealant at the bottom of the window frame.
 In some cases, an installer will leave this open in the event that water becomes trapped within the frame.
 Thus, the trapped water has a way to escape.